 Blogger Emile Hebert calls cooked beets the “magical fairy unicorn rainbow dust” that gives this smoothie its hot pink color, along with a fibrous fruit trifecta of banana, strawberries, and raspberries.

-This pretty pink smoothie’s base includes strawberries, cherries, dates, and banana, along with maca powder (a superfood packed with 3 grams of fiber per Tbsp).
+This pretty pink smoothie’s base includes strawberries, cherries, dates, and banana, along with maca powder (a superfood packed with three grams of fiber per tablespoon).
 But you can bump up that number even more: “Turn the smoothie bowl into a satiating meal by adding an abundance of fiber-rich toppings: nuts, seeds, fresh fruit, goji and mulberries, chia seeds, or coconut shreds,” 8th and Lake creator Marie Reginato suggests.